woman srsly is the new dance platform challenging gender bias within the performing arts

 Photography Henry Gorse

-In most genres of performance, the female form is over-sexualised, far above and beyond its male counterpart.
-Men -- choreographers, funding bodies, institutions and arts critics -- have acted as puppet masters pulling strings behind the scenes of film, dance, theatre and cabaret, orchestrating the ongoing exploitation of women on the screen and stage.
-Here, the female body is adored, worshipped, venerated even, all while strictly adhering to good old stereotypes of male expectation and desire -- to dehumanising effect.
-The body -- a very specific kind of body -- is valued beyond the human inhabiting it.
+In most genres of performance, the female form is over-sexualized, far above and beyond its male counterpart.
+Men — choreographers, funding bodies, institutions and arts critics -- have acted as puppet masters pulling strings behind the scenes of film, dance, theatre and cabaret, orchestrating the ongoing exploitation of women on the screen and stage.
+Here, the female body is adored, worshipped, venerated even, all while strictly adhering to good old stereotypes of male expectation and desire— to dehumanizing effect.
+The body — a very specific kind of body — is valued beyond the human inhabiting it.